richplastow/20231104-running-rust-four-ways/README.md

    `nvm use lts`
    After that, `node --version` should show the current 'long term support' version of Node
-4. Check that NPM is installed:
+3. Check that NPM is installed:
    `npm --version`
    This should have been installed at the same time as Node
-5. Check that the Rust compiler and associated utilities are installed:
+4. Check that the Rust compiler and associated utilities are installed:
    `rustup --version`
    If you see `rustup : The term 'rustup' is not recognized ...`
    [install `rustup`,](https://www.rust-lang.org/tools/install) and (possibly after installing Visual Studio for the C++ linker and libraries) choose:
    `1) Proceed with installation (default)`
-6. Check that the `wasm-pack` is installed:
+5. Check that the `wasm-pack` is installed:
    `wasm-pack --version`
    If you see `wasm-pack : The term 'wasm-pack' is not recognized ...`
    [install `wasm-pack`](https://rustwasm.github.io/wasm-pack/installer/)

-### Linux

-TODO

 ## Set up your code editor

 ### VS Code

-Install these helpful extensions for developing Rust apps:
+Install these two helpful extensions for developing Rust apps:

 1. [rust-analyzer v0.3.1705
    ](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer)